Conservation Decisions Postdoctoral Research Fellow – Carleton University

 - Previous work with academic and non-academic partners on an applied scientific project.
 (Desirable)

-Applicants should send the following to Jaimie Vincent (firstname.lastname@example.org), by June 4, 2021: 1) Cover letter, briefly indicating how the applicant meets the selection criteria; 2) Curriculum Vitae; and 3) Contact details for three references.
-Informal inquiries regarding the positions can be directed to Joseph Bennett (email@example.com)
+Applicants should send the following to Jaimie Vincent (firstname.lastname@example.org), by January 30 2024: 1) Cover letter, briefly indicating how the applicant meets the selection criteria; 2) Curriculum Vitae; and 3) Contact details for three references.
+Informal inquiries regarding the position can be directed to Joseph Bennett (email@example.com).

 Carleton University is committed to fostering diversity within its community as a source of excellence, cultural enrichment, and social strength.
 We welcome those who would contribute to the further diversification of our university including, but not limited to: First Nations, Inuit and Métis peoples; women; visible minorities; persons with disabilities; and persons of any sexual orientation, gender identity and/or expression.
 Carleton understands that career paths vary.
 Legitimate career interruptions will in no way prejudice the assessment process and their impact will be taken into careful consideration.